aoloe/cpp-console/README.md

 Next steps:

+- change `getUsage()` to return "(<string> name, [<int> i])"
-- implement the list of commands.
+- implement the filter for the list of commands.
 - create a demo program.
 - implement the destructor.
 - implement commandAlias
+- suggestion: if there is a return value, it can be be displayed on the console.
+Or: provide an output channel.

 - create a program that can be controlled through the console.
 - suggest similar commands if no matching found?
 - eventually implement a "tab complete" (return a list of commands starting with...)
-- suggestion: if there is a return value, it can be be displayed on the console.
-Or: provide an output channel.
 - rename the project as "CommandEngine"?
-- how to get print() not to print but to "return" the values (pass a stream?)